10 Tropical Cocktails That Taste Like a Beach Holiday

 - Go frozen.
 A blender, some fruit, and a splash of rum or tequila are all you need to whip up frozen versions of your favourites.
 Great for when you want to lean all the way into that tropical feeling.

 Tropical cocktails aren’t just about what’s in the glass, they’re about the mood they create.
-Whether you’re sipping a Piña Colada on your porch or shaking up a Rum Punch for a weekend get-together, it’s a moment to unwind, have fun, and feel like you’re on holiday, even if it’s just for the afternoon.
-Remember to tag us when you share your creations online!
-In the meantime, visit the Appleton Estate and Wray & Nephew websites for more recipe inspiration, and sign up for our newsletter to stay in the Mix.
+Whether you’re sipping a Piña Colada on your terrace or shaking up a Rum Punch for a weekend get-together, it’s a moment to unwind, have fun, and feel like you’re on holiday, even if it’s just for the afternoon.
+In the meantime, visit the Appleton Estate (opens in new window) and Wray & Nephew (opens in new window) websites for more recipe inspiration, and sign up for our newsletter (opens in new window) to stay in the Mix.